EHS4020 – Introduction to Environmental Humanities: Decolonizing Ecology

 Admission to the course

-This course is part of the Honours Certificate in Environmental Humanities and Sciences (honours certificate).
+This course is part of the Honours Certificate in Environmental Humanities and Sciences (honours certificate) (being phased out).

 Students not enrolled in the certificate programme can be admitted to the course if this is cleared by their own study programme.